abdelmaoulagr/custom-onboarding-flow/README.md

 **To update the configuration**:
 1. Go to /admin and make your selections.
 2. Submit the form to update which components are shown in each step of the onboarding process.

+## Users Data

+All registered users' data can be viewed by accessing the `/data` endpoint.
+This page displays a simple HTML table with user information.

+**Access the Users Data**:
+- **URL**: /data
+- **Method**: GET
+- **Description**: Fetches and displays all users' information stored in the database.
+No authentication is required for accessing this page.